dlewis27/SSRgenotyper/README.md

 *each individual is represented by a different .fq file

-### Quality control SAM files for SSRGenotyper
+### Quality control SAM files for SSRgenotyper
-While the whole SAM file can be passed to SSRGenotyper we encourage users to first filter the sam file with samtools to improve performance:
+While the whole SAM file can be passed to SSRgenotyper we encourage users to first filter the sam file with samtools to improve performance:

 for i in *.sam; do samtools view $i -q 45 > $i.Q45; done

 This will remove reads with mapping quality less than 45.
 SSRgenotyper provides further filtering (option -Q) that can be used for additional filter stringency.
 The SAM files do not need to be sorted or indexed.
-Lastly a file listing all SAM files to be processed is required by SSRGenotyper and can be produced with:
+Lastly a file listing all SAM files to be processed is required by SSRgenotyper and can be produced with:

 ls *.Q45 > samFiles.txt

-## How it Works
+## How SSRgenotyper Works

 SSRgenotyper identifies reads mapping to each of the SSR in the modified reference file for each of the SAM files and makes a genotypic call based on the number of SSR units.
 Processing of the SAM files is very fast with minimal memory utilization.